hazelcast/hazelcast-cpp-client/README.md

 - Use `Release` if you want to generate Release version of the library.
 - Use `COMPILE_WITHOUT_SSL` if you want to generate the library that is not TLS enabled and has no OpenSSL dependency.

 It runs the build script and if successfully builds the project including the examples, it starts the [remote controller](https://github.com/hazelcast/hazelcast-remote-controller) for managing server start and shutdowns during the test, then runs the test binary.
 The test framework uses [Google test](https://github.com/google/googletest)

-The test sources depends on the Boost (thread and chrono), OpenSSL and [apache thrift](https://github.com/apache/thrift) (needed for communications to remote controller).

 ## 1.4.
 Basic Configuration